benwzj/benwzj.github.io/_posts/2023-01-09-Bootstrap.md

 Bootstrap is popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
 It includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins.
 Bootstrap is focus on the look of webpage! single page. mainly use CSS and partly use javascript for some effect.
 It is completely free to download and use!

-Bootstrap is Writen in HTML, CSS, Less, Sass and JS, Originally named Twitter Blueprint.
+Bootstrap is Writen in HTML, CSS, Less, **Sass** and JS, Originally named Twitter Blueprint.

 Bootstrap 3 was released in 2013.
 Bootstrap 4 (released 2018) and Bootstrap 5 (released 2021).

+### What Bootstrap can do

+Once Bootstrap is added to a project, it provides basic style definitions for all HTML elements.
+The result is a uniform appearance for prose, tables and form elements across web browsers.
+In addition, developers can take advantage of CSS classes defined in Bootstrap to further customize the appearance of their contents.

 ### To use BootStrap, just take following:
 ```html